Report on Government Services 2018

 Some efficiency indicators included in the report are incomplete or proxy measures for technical efficiency.
 For example, as only the cost to government is reported on, some efficiency measures do not include the full cost of providing services and, are therefore, incomplete measures of technical efficiency.
 Other indicators of efficiency, such as partial productivity measures, are also reported on where there are shortcomings in the data.
 For example, judicial officers per finalisation (chapter 7).

-Outcome indicators provide information on the overall impact of a service on the status of individuals and the community, as opposed to outputs indicators, which report on the characteristics of service delivery.
+Outcome indicators provide information on the overall impact of a service on the status of individuals and the community, as opposed to output indicators, which report on the characteristics of service delivery.
 Outcomes may be short or longer term and the approach in the Report is to use both types of outcome indicators, as appropriate.
 In school education, for example, learning outcomes at years 3, 5, 7 and 9 may be considered intermediate outcomes, while completion of year 12 or school leaver destinations may be considered final outcomes (chapter 4).

-In contrast to outputs, outcomes indicators:
+In contrast to outputs, outcome indicators:

 - typically depend on a number of service characteristics